Answers to Frequently Asked Questions about ILLiad

 What if I forget my password?

 In the event that you forget your password, click on “forgot password?” at the bottom of the sign-on page and follow the directions.
 In a few minutes, the system will send you an e-mail with a link that will allow you to create a new password and access your account.
-If for any reason this doesn’t work or you don’t receive an e-mail, call or e-mail ILL office and we can set a temporary password for you to use to get into your account.
+If for any reason this doesn’t work or you don’t receive an e-mail, call or email your campus ILL office and we can set a temporary password for you to use to get into your account.

 What is electronic delivery?

 Most libraries ship photocopies of articles to us in electronic format.
 In the past we printed these articles and mailed them to students and faculty.
 Now through ILLiad, the articles are accessible via your ILLiad account in PDF format.
-You will need Adobe Acrobat Reader installed and configured to work with your Web browser in order to view, download, and print these articles. **The articles come straight to your account from the supplying library – ILL staff don’t see them to check for errors, etc. Alert us immediately if there is any problem with any electronically received article.**
+You will need Adobe Acrobat Reader installed and configured to work with your Web browser in order to view, download, and print these articles.

-What can I borrow via ILLiad?
+What can I borrow through ILL?

 Items that can be borrowed include books, DVDs, CDs, microfilm newspapers, dissertations and music scores.
 Some items will be deemed "library use only" or "no renewals" by the owning library.
 Some items may be lent to us for only a few days such as DVDs or bound journals.